-Related Party Receivable and Payable and Transfers
+Related Party Receivables, Payables, and Transfers

 The District has granted charters for five schools that operate under the parent company, Bay Haven Charter Academy, Inc. During the year, the schools are operated together using intercompany payables, receivables and transfers as needed.
-At June 30, 2020, \$101,059 was due to North Bay Haven Charter Middle School from the other schools for operating purposes.
-During the year ended June 30, 2020, no amounts were transferred to the School from other schools and no amounts were transferred from North Bay Haven Charter Middle School to other schools.
+At June 30, 2021, \$845,821 was due from Bay Haven Charter Academy Elementary School to the other schools for operating purposes.
+During the year ended June 30, 2021, no amounts were transferred into the School from other schools or from Bay Haven Charter Academy Elementary School to the other schools.